AmalPanickassery/Ubuntu_NAS_Security_Project/documentation/hardening.md

 ## Removal of Unnecessary Packages and Services
 - The ***apt-mark showmanual*** command was run to display all the explicitly installed packages.
 - All of these packages are essential and hence should not be removed.
-- The services whose utility required investigation in <link to security baseline> are mentioned below:
+- The services whose utility required investigation in [Services](security_baseline.md#Services) are mentioned below:
+  -